 During the spring semester, we have an Awards Banquet to recognize our Cancer Research Award recipients.
 See photos of past banquets here.

-Cancer Research Award winners are further encouraged by Advisory Council member and K-State Alumni Fellow Bob Kinders, PhD, National Cancer Institute, to apply for the National Institutes of Health Summer Internship Program in Frederick, Maryland.
+Cancer Research Award winners are further encouraged by Advisory Council member and K-State Alumni Fellow Bob Kinders, PhD, head of the Pharmacodynamics assay development (PADIS) laboratory at Frederick National Laboratory, part of the National Cancer Institute, to apply for the National Institutes of Health Summer Internship Program in Frederick, Maryland.
 To learn more, e-mail Dr. Kinders at email@example.com.

 Heart Research Awards